Arthur D. Curtis Children’s Justice Center

 - Physical abuse is a non-accidental physical injury.
 Intent to hurt is not required for a ruling of physical abuse.

-- Sex abuse is sexual behavior with or exploitation of a child, including fondling, rape, incest and the production, possession and distribution of child pornography.
+- Sex abuse is sexual behavior with or exploitation of a child, including fondling, rape, incest and the production, possession and distribution of child sexual abuse materials.

 - Neglect is a pattern of failing to provide for a child’s basic needs, which results in risk of or significant harm.